 - Service giving of your time and talent to directly benefit another or an organization.
 This includes efforts like assisting with a Habitat for Humanity build, serving as a big brother/mentor to a child, helping school children with after-school tutoring, working at a food bank, and related activities.
 The purpose of these activities is directly assisting some other person or organization through your volunteer work. - Philanthropy giving of your treasure.
 This includes the chapter's efforts to raise money for charitable organizations (e.g. letter writing for St. Jude, raising money for and participating in Dance Marathon, chapter or member donations to a local or national cause).
 The purpose of these activities is to raise funds for another person or organization.
 Do not count member participation in fundraising or competitions and celebrations related to philanthropy as "service hours." - Both service and philanthropy are equally important endeavors that allow chapters and members to give back to the local, national, or global community.
 Each has its own benefits and both should be valued and undertaken by Sigma Nu members and chapters. - 1.
-Which organizations on your campus did the chapter work with this year on service-oriented and philanthropic projects?
-Indicate events held or participated in and the months in which those events took place. - 2.
-Which organizations in your local community did the chapter work with this year on serviceoriented and philanthropic projects?
-Indicate events held or participated in and months in which those events took place. - 3.
-In what service-oriented projects was the chapter most heavily involved?
-Describe each event. - 4.
-How did the chapter incorporate periodic reflection after service and philanthropic activities to help members process the experience? - 5.
-How did the chapter collaborate with other student organizations on campus (Greek or other) on any projects?
-Indicate which groups were worked with on each project.
+Which community/campus service-oriented and philanthropic events did the chapter plan?
+Include any virtual volunteerism and in-person events indicate and describe events held and the months in which those events took place (e.g. chapter planned a virtual 5K event that raised \$2,000 for local animal shelter in April).
+Include a detailed description of how chapter members were involved in and planned/executed each event. - 2.
+Which community/campus service-oriented and philanthropic events did the chapter participate in?
+Include any virtual and in-person events indicate events participated in, months in which those events took place, and describe the chapter's participation in each event (e.g. chapter fielded a team that fundraised \$500 and participated in the campus dance marathon in February).
+Include a detailed description of how chapter members participated in each event. - 3.
+How did the chapter incorporate periodic reflection after service and philanthropic activities to help members process the experience?